intel-iot-devkit/intel-iot-gateway/Changing the IoT Gateway to a WiFi Client/README.md

 This process is a work in progress.
 Do not attempt unless you actively working with a customer support representative or are prepared to rebuild your IoT Gateway if something goes wrong.

 ## Overview ##
-By default, the your IoT Gateway that uses Intel® IoT Gateway Technology comes pre-configured setup as a WiFi Access Point.
+By default, your IoT Gateway that uses Intel® IoT Gateway Technology comes pre-configured setup as a WiFi Access Point.
 This is so you can connect a client to it access it for initial evaluation and later configuration without connecting it to a wired network.
 If you want to connect the IoT Gateway to a WiFi network, you'll need to change it's network configuration from an Access Point to a client.
-This can be easily done via the administration portal acceded from the Intel® IoT Gateway Developer Hub.
+This can be easily done via the administration portal accessed from the Intel® IoT Gateway Developer Hub.

 ## Required Hardware ##
 -   IoT Gateway that uses Intel® IoT Gateway Technology